 |Engineering Terms||Geoscience Terms|

 |Key Competencies||Work Experience Competencies|

 The online assessment process proceeds as follows:

-- Assessors will be notified by email once the application is ready for review, and will login to the engineering competency assessment system.
+- Assessors will be notified by email once the application is ready for review, and will login to the competency assessment system.

 - The Assessor will examine the candidate’s education and employment history.
 No input is required from the Assessor in these sections, but they provide the Assessor with the opportunity to review chronological summaries of the applicant’s education and experience.
 The employment history section also provides Assessors with an opportunity to look for a progression of responsibility in the applicant’s experience.